Mike Chen: Career

 Once Chen departed from Morgan Stanley, he worked as the head of digital strategy at the non-profit media company New Tang Dynasty Television.
 Chen cites his reason as being a practitioner of Falun Gong, and he had wanted to promote awareness of human rights violations in China.
 While working at the company, he worked part-time filming weddings to earn income.

 Under New Tang Dynasty Television, Chen co-created the YouTube channel Off the Great Wall, a channel discussing Chinese culture, with several other employees.
 In 2013, Chen began making vlogs about food, which eventually led him to create multiple YouTube channels dedicated to food vlogs, such as Cook With Mikey (previously Pho the Love of Food), Eat With Mikey, and Strictly Dumpling.
 In addition, he also runs Beyond Science, a video series discussing strange phenomena, as well as his personal channel, Mike Chen.

 In 2015, Chen left New Tang Dynasty Television and Off the Great Wall with his co-worker, Dan Chen, citing creative differences.
 Chen and Dan then created the YouTube channel The Double Chen Show.
 The two, along with Yi Yang, moved from New York to San Francisco, California.
 In addition, Chen, Dan, and Yang created The Double Chen News (commentary on current events in China) and Awesome Toy Review! (toy reviews) as sub-channels.
 In 2016, Dan and Yang left all three channels to return to New York, while Chen continued The Double Chen Show and The Double Chen News, rebranding them as The Chen Dynasty and The CheNews respectively based on fan suggestions.

 In 2019, Chen was nominated under the Best in Food category for the 11th Shorty Awards.
 He also announced he plans on opening Karne, a Korean steakhouse, in Dallas, Texas.

 Personal life

 Chen lived in New York while working with New Tang Dynasty Television, but after leaving in 2015, he moved to San Francisco, California.
-After living in Seattle, Washington, Chen revealed he moved to Allen, Texas, in 2021.
+After living in Seattle, Washington, Chen revealed that he moved to Allen, Texas, in 2021.
 Chen married Christine Ahn on July 12, 2021 in Las Vegas, Nevada.
+A Legal Separation was filed by Christine Ahn against Chen in September 4, 2025, including a note on the filing of a temporary restraining order.

 Chen is a practitioner of Falun Gong and cites it as a reason why he started doing non-profit work with New Tang Dynasty Television.
 Chen is also an outspoken critic of the Chinese Communist Party, accusing them of various human rights violations such as the 1989 Tiananmen Square protests and massacre and the persecution of Uyghurs, Christians, and Falun Gong practitioners.
 Due to his views on the Chinese Communist Party, in 2021, comedian Nigel Ng deleted their video collaboration and apologized on Weibo for not realizing Chen's remarks about China.